-I think as physicians we are taught a single path, one that’s well beaten, i.e., residency, fellowship, clinical work.
+I think as physicians we are taught a single path, one that’s well beaten, i.e., residency, fellowship, clinical work, research.
 Yet, everyday new opportunities arise for us to make a difference.
 With health policy, you have a chance to affect how millions of people receive treatment; with management, you are able to make decisions for a whole department or hospital versus a few patients.
 Global health involves you on an even grander scale, taking your skills to areas of the world where basic healthcare is an issue.

 Given that, if you’re reading this, you have another degree, are interested in another, or have interests outside of medicine, then I applaud you for thinking outside the box.
 We need more physicians who do this; and know that pursuing these pathways by no means narrows your future.
 Rather, it expands it and opens doors that otherwise would not be available to you.